brandonjamesmarshall/website-v2/README.md

 I designed this website for myself, but have also listed it up on my [GitHub](https://github.com/brandonjamesmarshall/website-v2/) along with the batch files I used to give you a full idea of how it was built.
 Please feel free to adapt this to make your own site!

 Altogether, this website takes up around 107kb of space, which costs roughly $450 to inscribe at 30 sat/vB.
 Mistakes can be very costly!
 I did a ton of testing in Regtest prior to inscribing these files for real to make sure I didn't mess anything up.

+I'm so appreciative to anyone who checked out my little experiment!

+Anyone can build on Bitcoin! 🧡